Colorado field sobriety tests: horizontal gaze nystagmus (HGN), walk and turn (WAT), and one-leg stand (OLS)

 - You are ill or injured.

-Like the walk and turn, the one-leg stand (OLS) is a divided attention test.
+Like the walk and turn, the one-leg stand test (OLS) is a divided attention test.
 The officer will instruct you to stand with your feet together, with your arms at your sides.
 You will then be told to raise one foot six inches off the ground while keeping both legs straight.
 You will be asked to look at your elevated foot and count "one thousand one", "one thousand two", “one thousand three,” etc., until told to stop 30 seconds later.

 The OLS divides your attention between balancing on one foot and counting out loud.
 Accuracy of the test depends on it being given for at least 30 seconds.
 While many impaired subjects are able to stand on one leg for up to 25 seconds, few can do so for 30 seconds.4